Ribera del Duero itineraries

 El Burgo de Osma is not part of Ribera del Duero, but is a perfect place to stay and start our route.
 From there on along the Duero riverside, everything revolves around wine.

 The road N122 leads us to San Esteban de Gormaz, where we will find two Romanesque churches, castle ruins and a medieval bridge.
 As we leave the N122, we can go down to Atauta to discover a typical castilian landscape.
+It’s worth a short stop before arriving at the next important stop on the way.

 Aranda de Duero